 - Use power words – “You,” “Free,” “New,” are great examples of power words.
 They grab the reader’s attention and provide an instant connection to the content.
 Because viewers are connected and intrigued, power words can help increase your conversion rate.

 So, you’ve hooked them with the subject line.
-Now you want to make sure the rest of your copy is up to par.
+Now you want to make sure the rest of your email copy is up to par.
 Like most aspects of email marketing, keep it simple.
 Here are a few recommendations: